 In our case we brought copy of our bank statement, employment certificate, employment contract, a letter from school of my child confirming that she / he is a student of the said school.
 Travel itinerary in case the consul ask about it.
 We also bring copy our Australian tourist visa grant.

 There is no dress code but at least be presentable.
 Wear a neatly ironed clothes / dress.
 The reason is during the interview, you will face a consul that will decide whether to grant you a US tourist visa or not.

 Arrive at the Embassy 15 minutes before your scheduled appointment time.
 You need to queue outside of the embassy together with other applicants before you get to enter the building.
-Do not bring Laptop, IPAD, or any large electronic device because you cannot bring it inside the embassy.
+Do not bring Laptop, IPAD, or any large electronic device because you cannot bring it inside the US Embassy.
 You also need to deposit your cellphone, and camera at the guard house because the embassy do not allow applicants to take photos while inside their vicinity.